onhexgroup/Vulnerable-WordPress/2024/2024 April (Arasbaran)/Readme.md

 [Details in Persian](https://onhexgroup.ir/vulnerable-wordpress-april-2024/)

-Considering the Wordfence bug bounty program and the increase in vulnerable plugins, from the April 2024 version onwards, only vulnerable plugins with a severity of 6 and higher will be collected.
+Considering the Wordfence bug bounty program and the increase in vulnerable plugins, from the April 2024 version onwards, only vulnerable plugins with a score of 6 and higher will be collected.

 ## Information about the installed version of WordPress: